lotusirous/frida-push/README.md

-# frida-push
+# Frida push

-A go implementation of frida push
+A go implementation of frida-push